Culinary Skills – Chef Training (CHEF) Culinary Management (CULM)

 - FOOD2009 Food and Beverage Practical 2

-- Students will manage, prepare, serve and sell a variety of hot and cold appetizers, entrees and desserts in a fully operational 65 seat licensed dining room.
-Students will also be involved in all aspects of the operation of a prepared meal and dessert take-out enterprise.
+- Students manage, prepare, serve and sell a variety of hot and cold appetizers, entrees and desserts in a fully operational 65 seat licensed dining room.
+Students are also involved in all aspects of the operation of a prepared meal and dessert take-out enterprise.

 - MRKT2004 Marketing & Advertising